pmem/pmdk/doc/libpmemobj.3.md

 This structure is declared in the `libpmemobj/ctl.h` header file, please read it for an in-depth explanation of the allocation classes and relevant algorithms.

-Allocation classes constructed in this way can be leveraged by explicitly specifying the class using **POBJ_CLASS_ID(id)** flag in **pmemobj_tx_xalloc**()/**pmemobj_xalloc**() functions.
+Allocation classes constructed in this way can be leveraged by either explicitly specifying the class using **POBJ_CLASS_ID(id)** flag in **pmemobj_tx_xalloc**()/**pmemobj_xalloc**() functions or by constructing a global mapping between a request size and the class.

 Example of a valid alloc class query string:
 ```